Landscape Architecture Programs

 Associate of Arts (AA) 60 units

 The Associate of Arts (AA) offers an interdisciplinary approach to environmental stewardship.
 Create built environments that protect ecology, reduce environmental impacts, and address diverse needs.
-Students are mentored by practicing faculty to acquire design, technical, and communication skills needed to enter the profession.
+Students are mentored by practicing landscape architect faculty to acquire design, technical, and communication skills needed to enter the profession.
 The Associate of Arts (AA) is designed for seamless transition to the Bachelor of Fine Arts (BFA).

 In California, this degree offers a modified path to landscape architecture licensure.
 This program is not LAAB-accredited and may not meet licensure requirements in other U.S. states.